-Undergraduate students at AUK must complete all remedial and foundation courses (ENGL 100, ENGL 101, and ENGL 102) before registering for any 300-level course and above.
-These foundation courses and other general education requirements provide students with the skillsets and foundational knowledge to prepare for their major courses.
-Students generally declare their degree program or major after completing many of the general education requirements, which normally is at the end of the second year (fourth semester).
+Undergraduate students at AUK must complete all remedial and foundation courses (MATH 095, UNIV 100, UNIV 110, ENGL 100, ENGL 101, and ENGL 102) before they register for any 300-level course and above.
+These foundation courses, as well as other general education requirements, provide students with the skillsets and foundational knowledge in preparation for their major courses.
+Students generally declare their degree program or major after completing many of the general education requirements which normally is at the end of the second year (fourth semester).
 All students must declare their majors by the time they complete 60 credit hours.
 Students may not apply any general education credit hours toward their first major and vice versa.
-Students are also not allowed to consider credit hours taken under general education to also apply to major requirements.
+Students also are not allowed to double dip credit hours between categories listed under the general education requirements or major requirements.